 This an exclusive group of 40-50 top-tier entrepreneurs who meet about coaching, consulting, and guidance in person with Todd a few times a year.

 Acquire & Monetize Academy

-Todd releases all of his newest thinking and strategies through a course membership service / academy.
+Todd releases all of his newest thinking and creative marketing concepts through a course membership service / academy.
 This is the newest addition to his services.

 Todd also runs a successful agency, but they aren’t accepting any more clients for the time being.

 Todd’s focus lately has been promoting and generating leads for his E5 camp product, which he promotes through both a multi-day webinar and evergreen webinar.

 To give a bit more social proof / context to these webinars, let’s take a look at his most recent webinar test’s numbers:

 Keep this scale in mind as we dig into the strategies he swears by.